abhishektiwari/scholarimpact/README.md

 ```

 ## Caution
-This system is designed for academic research purposes.
-Please use responsibly and in accordance with Google Scholar and OpenAlex's terms of services.
+This system is designed for academic research purposes and personal usage.
+Please use responsibly and in accordance with Google Scholar, OpenAlex, Altmetric terms of services with appropriate attribution.

 ## Step-by-Step Guide